-The DCA Service, Nikhef, Nikhef partners, Nikhef personnel, SURF, and all others involved in the DCA Service decline any liability for damages incurred by any subscriber, registration authority, relying party, or third party relying on the certificates or information issued or published by the RCauth Pilot ICA or DCA Service.
-It also declines any liability for damages arising from the non-issuance of a requested certificate, or for the revocation of a certificate even when initiated directly by the RCauth Pilot ICA.
+The DCA Service, Nikhef, Nikhef partners, Nikhef personnel, SURF, and all others involved in the DCA Service decline any liability for damages incurred by any subscriber, registration authority, relying party, or third party relying on the certificates or information issued or

+Status: CP/CPS version 2 Modification: 2019-03-04 version v04.01-20180304 53 of 55 published by the RCauth Pilot-ICA or DCA-Service.
+It also declines any liability for damages arising from the non-issuance of a requested certificate, or for the revocation of a certificate even when initiated directly by the RCauth Pilot-ICA.